natemarks/go-learn-lambdas/README.md

 Trying to figure out what makes s good lambda deployment

+I wonder if direct access to persistence is maybe not a thinkg for lambdas.
+Perhaps make a databse service that runs in a container to manage connection pooling and all the other robust performance and safety logic, then  have the lambdas use that either by network io or pub/sub?
+I'm really cusiour about pub/sub in this case because  you could have multple versions of the DB service servicn versio -specific message queues

 ## Experiment Goals: This would be cool if...

 - Understand context exception handling and how to use it with tracing and logging